ikkez/f3-cortex/readme.md

 ### Let's get it rolling

 If you are familiar with F3's own Data-Mappers, you already know all about the basic CRUD operations you can do with Cortex too.
 It implements the ActiveRecord [Cursor Class](http://fatfreeframework.com/cursor) with all its methods.
-So it's that easy:
+So you can use Cortex as a **drop-in replacement** of the F3 mappers and it's basic usage will stay that simple:

 ```php
 $user = new \DB\Cortex($db, 'users');